Opticos/gwsl/index.md

 # UPDATE: GWSL is now up and running on the Microsoft Store.
 Check for the latest 1.3.6 update.

 ## Please feel free to leave GWSL a 5-star review on the Microsoft Store!
-It means alot to me! :) If you don't, please leave me feedback in the [Discord server](https://opticos.github.io/gwsl/help.html).
+It means alot to me! :) If you run into problems, please leave some feedback in the [Discord server](https://opticos.github.io/gwsl/help.html).
+Thanks!

 ### What on Earth does this do?
 What is it for?
 How can it help me?